|

 He did many wonderful things with the show, like going to Russia during the Cold War and videotaping the Russians doing perfectly normal activities, like riding amusement park rides.
 Americans at the time saw Russians only as enemies, not as normal people who were just like them.
 This segment wasn’t even originally allowed to air because it was viewed as being too radical but it eventually was seen on national television.

-Together on Allen's 75th birthday, when Stephie was one My grandfather has other credits besides the show.
+My grandfather has other credits besides the show.
 He was very involved in charity work, which has remained important to his children and grandchildren.
 He created a project called Laughter Therapy, which provides seriously ill people with free videos of Candid Camera.
 The noted author and editor Norman Cousins, in his autobiography, and various psychological studies, have shown that laughter has an effect on healing.

 Candid Camera tapes are also used in several universities as tools to study human nature.